 Fashionista's Travel editor Lindsay Carreiro is a Teacher in Providence, RI with a healthy addiction to Luna Bars and Culinary Mysteries.
 In her spare time she enjoys traveling, SHOPPING, and things that start with "S".

 Traveling is expensive, that's no secret.
 From booking flights to hotels, cheap is never really a word we would use to describe traveling.
 When you can lighten the financial load, that's always a plus.
 I often find it helpful if I pack items that you might typically buy when you're traveling.

 Most of these items will often cost you more if you buy them at the airport or once you've reached your destination.
-If you take a moment to check these items off your list you will be saving yourself time and money. (something we all need a little bit more of)
+If you take a moment to check these items off your list before leaving then you will be saving yourself both time and money.
+(Two things we all need a little bit more of, no?)

 Whether it's a book or a magazine make sure you've got it ready to go before your trip.
 If you're a Kindle person like me and consequently have Amazon Prime, you will find that they offer plenty of free books and discounted magazines.
 I always make sure I stock up my Kindle with plenty of light-reads for each trip.
 Magazines are another staple of mine but can be very costly at airports.
 Your best bet is to check your local bookstore or see if any of your friends have old issues they will lend you.

 I had to capitalize this one, not only because I'm a foodie but because airport food costs a fortune!
 I like to hit up a local store and buy a box of protein bars, usually at a pretty discounted price.
 They pack easily and will fill you up for those in between waiting times.
 Trail mix is also another great snack to pack, it's even cheaper if you buy the nuts and dried fruit yourself and create small baggy's for them.
 You could easily spend $10 and more on airport snacks that aren't even that great.